drhsqlite/fossil-mirror/www/gitusers.md

 at first blank line (Git-style)” to change this for `/timeline` displays.
-Alternately, you could enable the “Allow block-markup in timeline” setting under Admin → Timeline, then apply [local skin customizations][cskin] to put that first comment in in bold or whatever suits.
+Alternately, you could enable the “Allow block-markup in timeline” setting under Admin → Timeline, then apply [local skin customizations][cskin] to put that first comment in bold or whatever suits.

 Because this isn’t a typical Fossil convention, you’re likely to find